Table of Contents

 4) Journalistic skills

 Just as much as their scope of adding value keeps rising, medical writers today have the strong need to hone their talent and skills at a faster pace than before.
 Medical writers today comprise life sciences degree holders, allied medicine graduates, Ph.D. qualified scientists, literature, and mass communication graduates, and marketing professionals.
 With a plethora of opportunities opening up in the medical & healthcare industry, the ability to explain medical terminology to larger audiences becomes key to business growth.
 Which is why life science graduates and Ph.D. qualified scientists have to open up their minds and learn the basic journalism skills to become high-quality medical writers and editors.
 They need to get a better understanding of the English language, communicate more effectively using a minimum number of words, gain enough practice in editing, standardizing and formatting textual content and become intelligent readers.
-A medical writer with a keen focus on separating fact from fiction and looking for the right answers to important medical questions is what companies appreciate nowadays.
+A medical content writer with a keen focus on separating fact from fiction and looking for the right answers to important medical questions is what companies appreciate nowadays.

-Although medical writing is a technical field, having creative writing skills takes freelance medical writers leaps and bounds above others in terms of opportunities.
+Although medical writing is a technical field, having creative writing skills takes freelance medical content writers leaps and bounds above others in terms of opportunities.
 Sometimes, the deliverables are posters, abstracts, presentations, and infographics, which gives writers a chance to exhibit their visualization skills with facts and logical reasoning.
 The best part is that medical writers of the past have already made it easier for the new writers by publishing resourceful books such as Nude Mice and Other Medical Writing Terms You Need to Know and The Complete Guide to Medical Writing, among others.

 5) Consistency & precision